CSCfi/csc-user-guide/docs/apps/discovery-studio.md

 usage in Finnish institutes proviging higher education (for example universities).

-In year 2020 CSC has a natonal Discovery Studio license which allows unlimited access to all Discovery Studio modules for 5 simultaneous users.
+In year 2020 CSC has a national Discovery Studio license which allows unlimited access to all Discovery Studio modules for 5 simultaneous users.

 ## Available